dominikbraig/PhyPiDAQ/Anleitung_Lehrer_en.md

 in the USB hub with adhesive so that another external display can be
 connected.
 The power port of the Raspberry Pi is connected to the power
 supply of the board (R *, DEBO BREAD POWER) with the adapter (R *, GOOBAY
 55467).
-The keyboard can be stowed on the plug-in board when the cover is
+The keyboard can be stored on the plug-in board when the cover is
 closed.
 The cables and adapters are sorted into the three compartments.

-*Fig. 19*: Case, all parts with display and keyboard can be found in the case
+*Fig. 19*: all parts with display and keyboard can be found in the case
                     ![Figure 19](Hardware/Fotos/koffer_13.png)